medik8s/node-healthcheck-operator/docs/configuration.md

       operator: Exists
 ```
 > **Note**
 >
 > On older clusters you have to use `master` in above example.
 You can't use
 > both `master` and `control-plane` because the expressions are evaluated with
 > logical "AND".

 > **Warning**
 >
 > - Having a configuration which selects both worker and control plane nodes
     > is strongly discouraged, because control plane nodes have special handling
     > in NHC and potentially in remediators!
 > - Multiple configurations must not select an overlapping node set!
 This can lead to unwanted remediations.

+### RemediationTemplate

+The remediation template is an [ObjectReference](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/object-reference/)
+to a remediation template provided by a remediation provider.
+Mandatory fields
+are `apiVersion`, `kind`, `name` and `namespace`.

+> **Note**
+>
+> This field is mutually exclusive with spec.EscalatingRemediations

+Note that some remediators work with the template being created in any namespace,
+others require it to be in their installation namespace.

+Also, some remediators install a remediation template by default, which can be
+used by NHC.
+This is e.g. the case for the SelfNodeRemediation remediator.
+The
+example CR above shows how to use its "resource deletion strategy" template.

+For other remediators you might need to create a template manually.
+Please check
+their documentation for details.

+For more details on the remediation template, and the remediation CRs created
+by NHC based on the template, see [below](#remediation-resources)

+### EscalatingRemediations

+EscalatingRemediations is a list of RemediationTemplates with an order and
+timeout field.
+Instead of just creating one remediation CR and waiting forever
+that the node gets healthy, using this field offers the ability to to try
+multiple remediaators one after another.
+The `order` field determines the order in which the remediations are invoked
+(lower order = earlier invocation).
+The `timeout` field determines when the
+next remediation is invoked.

+There are optional features available when using escalating remediations:
+- when running into a timeout, NHC signals this to the remediator by adding
+a "remediation.medik8s.io/nhc-timed-out" annotation to the remediation CR.
+The
+remediator can use this to cancel its efforts.
+- The other way around, when the remediator can't remediate the node for whatever
+reason, or thinks it is done with everything, it can set a status condition of
+type "Processing" with status "False" and a current "LastTransitionTime" on the
+remediation CR.
+NHC will try the next remediator early then, in case the node
+doesn't get healthy within a short period of time.

+> **Note**
+>
+> - This field is mutually exclusive with spec.RemediationTemplate
+> - All other notes about remediation templates made above apply here as well

 ### UnhealthyConditions